netobserv/network-observability-operator/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/netobserv/network-observability-operator)](https://goreportcard.com/report/github.com/netobserv/network-observability-operator)

 NetObserv Operator is a Kubernetes / OpenShift operator for network observability.
 It deploys a monitoring pipeline that consists in:
-- the NetObserv eBPF agent, that generates network flows from captured packets
+- an eBPF agent, that generates network flows from captured packets
-- Flowlogs-pipeline, a component that collects, enriches and exports these flows.
+- flowlogs-pipeline, a component that collects, enriches and exports these flows
-- When used in OpenShift, a Console plugin for flows visualization with powerful filtering options, a topology representation and more.
+- when used in OpenShift, a Console plugin for flows visualization with powerful filtering options, a topology representation and more

+Flow data is then available in multiple ways, each optional:

+- As Prometheus metrics
+- As raw flow logs stored in Loki
+- As raw flow logs exported to a collector

 ## Getting Started